kinverarity1/lasio/docs/source/header-section.rst

 Normalising mnemonic case
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If there is a mix of upper and lower case characters in the mnemonics, by default lasio will convert all mnemonics to uppercase to avoid problems with producing these duplicate `:1`, `:2`, `:3` suffixes.
+If there is a mix of upper and lower case characters in the mnemonics, by default lasio will convert all mnemonics to uppercase to avoid problems with producing the :1, :2, :3, and so on.
 There is a keyword argument which will preserve the original formatting if that is what you prefer.

 .. code-block:: IPython